pmtam-sl/data/README.md

 <h1> Data respository </h1>

 <h3> Description</h3>
-This is reserved for storing Data in AI/ML projects
+This folder is reserved for storing Data in AI/ML projects

 <!-- TABLE OF CONTENTS -->
 <details>